LittleProposition/drafts-not-for-publication/biased-pentagonal-cut/README.md

 ## AI assistance

-The initial idea and much of the proof strategy were suggested by an AI system.
-The author independently checked and verified all mathematical claims, calculations, and arguments in the manuscript.
+The author identified the direction and key point of attack for improving the result of Balogh, Keevash and Sudakov.
+The proof was then produced by an AI system and subsequently checked in full by the author, including all mathematical claims and computations.